 So there you have it – you can tweak these questions to fit your exact needs and product.
 Remember: you are trying to get a wholesome understanding of your customers’ experience with the product.

 These questions cover everything from functionality to budget to information about the customer’s life habits that pertain to you.
-Use this information well and build a great product!
+Build a great customer success team to build relations with customers and drive sales.